 “If you’re interested and your parents approve, there’s some summer mowing money to be made at my place,” noted Usto, pointing to his front lawn with his cane.

-“I’ll ask them,” replied Rawly before grabbing his family’s mail, then turning to leave.
+“I’ll ask my mom,” replied Rawly before grabbing his family’s mail, then turning to leave.

 Usto had another offer.
 “I’ll also have some snow shoveling when winter arrives that’ll give a young strapping fellow, like yourself, a little spending cash.”

-Sensing the elder was, in fact, trying to bring about a lengthy conversation, Rawly was abrupt when he twisted to answer.
+Sensing the elder was, in fact, trying to extend their conversation, Rawly was abrupt when he twisted to answer.
 “I stink at chitchat.”

-“My sweet departed wife, Mirrell, taught youngsters for 30 years,” shared Usto, suddenly choked up.
-“You would have found her easy to talk to,” he added with a quiver before finally removing the cigarette from his lips.
+“My sweet departed wife, Mirrell taught youngsters for 30 years,” shared Usto, suddenly choked up.
+“You would have found her easy to talk to,” he added with a quiver before finally removing the cigarette from lips.

 The old man’s trembling voice and watering eyes left Rawly anxious to scoot.
 He got sad quick, thought the boy before blurting a reply.
 “I like nice teachers. . . .
 I guess everyone does.”